BFBCOIN/bfbcoin-core/README.md

-bfb Core integration/staging tree
+BFB Core integration/staging tree
 =====================================

 http://www.xmfpool.com

-What is bfb?
+What is BFB?
 ----------------

-bfb is an experimental digital currency that enables instant payments to anyone, anywhere in the world. bfb uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network. bfb Core is the name of open source
+BFB is an experimental digital currency that enables instant payments to anyone, anywhere in the world. bfb uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network. bfb Core is the name of open source